smach/R4JournalismBook/docs/Updates.md

 ---
-title: "Additions and Eratta"
+title: Additions and Eratta
-author: "Sharon Machlis"
+author: Sharon Machlis
-output: html_document
 ---

 Additions and corrections for Practical R for Mass Communication and Journalism since publication in December 2018.
 To suggest an update or correction, please [open an issue in this book's GitHub repository](https://github.com/smach/R4JournalismBook/issues)